 Payment is mandatory to view the tas

-by david w•
+by dave w•

 As a newly offered course, and first in the series, this course was incredibly well produced, and FORCED me to learn the subjects.
 The quizzes and homework were difficult, and resistant to gaming, which meant that I took most quizzes more than 3 times.
 Time commitment was much more than expected, but it left me with skills that I am now proud to have.
 I feel like a have a great working knowledge of memory, a concept that previously eluded me.
 Also, extensive use of the gcc tool chain throughout the course will pay off in the future.
 Kudos to Alex and the team that put this course together.
 I am very happy with this course!